Argentina makes payment to Paris Club, loses reserves to cope with domestic demand of foreign currency

 According to Guzmán those US $ 430 million were not going to be “an advance payment, but rather a proportional on account of capital.”

-The first disbursement was scheduled for the end of July and the rest will not take place until next year, since Guzmán considered that paying the total amount stipulated before the renegotiation “would have been a blow to international reserves and generated more exchange rate and macroeconomic instability in general.” .
+The first disbursement was scheduled for the end of July and the rest will not take place until next year, since Guzmán considered that paying the total amount stipulated before the renegotiation “would have been a blow to international reserves and generated more exchange rate and macroeconomic instability in general.”.

 In the meantime, Argentina continues negotiations with the International Monetary Fund (IMF) to refinance a debt of almost 45 billion US dollars while it waits for Special Drawing Rights (SDR).

-This new dent to the country's reserves came at a moment when authorities were able to yield favorable balances in daily interventions compared to a good level of genuine supply from the private sector, boosted by an international increase in the prices of commodities, especially soybeans and corn, in addition to a higher collection of export duties.
+This new dent to the country's reserves came at a moment when authorities were able to yield favourable balances in daily interventions compared to a good level of genuine supply from the private sector, boosted by an international increase in the prices of commodities, especially soybeans and corn, in addition to a higher collection of export duties.

 In any case, Argentina's Central Bank (BCRA) Tuesday went back to selling foreign currency after weeks in buying mode due to a rebound in demand.